-When Sheikh Saud inherited his father’s hobby farm–Al Wabra–however, felt it could do much more to help animals, so he reformed the 2.5 km space and dedicated it farm–and, a large part of his life–to species conservation.
-Today, Al Wabra mainly focused on threatened antelope and parrot species, but also many endangered Arabian animals, such as Sand Gazelles and the Arabian Oryx.
+But when Sheikh Saud inherited his father’s hobby farm, Al Wabra, he felt it could do much more to help animals.
+So he reformed the 2.5 km space and dedicated it – and a large part of his life – to species conservation.
+Today, Al Wabra mainly focused on threatened antelope and parrot species, but also many endangered Arabian animals, such as Sand Gazelles, Sand Cats, and the Arabian Oryx.

 Although Al Wabra has had great success with numerous endangered animals, the reserve is most noted for developing a captive breeding program for the Spix’s Macaw, a species of parrot now extinct in the wild and once considered “the world’s most endangered parrot species.”
 The Sheikh was completely entranced by these exotic birds, and made it his life’s mission to ensure they weren’t wiped off the face of the Earth.

-Although Sheikh Saud has passed away, his conservation work lives on.
+Although Sheikh Saud Bin Mohammed Al Thani has passed away, his conservation work lives on.
 His children are passionate about continuing to fund the great work he has started, and are even planning to expand it, investing in educating young people about the importance of wildlife and nature, and helping to increase the public’s awareness of environmental issues.